thin fashion models

 • Plus-size models must be given the same opportunities and recognition as their straight-sized counterparts.

-• The use and proper representation of plus-size models can benefit the industry and society by promoting more positive body image ideals.
+• Using and adequately representing plus-size models can benefit the industry and society by promoting more positive body image ideals.

 It’s important to note that the push for greater inclusivity in fashion doesn’t stop with plus-size models.
 The industry must also try to showcase other forms of diversity, such as race, age, and ability.